brootware/staging.github.io/_tabs/about.md

 ## What's this blog about?

 Welcome!
-This is a personal blog site to share my CTF writeups, Blue Team Techniques, other side projects research.
+This is a personal blog site to share my CTF writeups, Blue Team Techniques, other side projects and research.

 ## Watch this space as I add in more tips and resources.